 Upon arrival to The Camp please make your way to Headquarters (The Camp Office) where a Camp Host will meet you to check you in and advise you on next steps on unloading luggage and where to park.
 Please only pack what you can carry as there is no parking in any of our cabin villages.
 Please note that a Camp driven golf cart will be available during check in and check out hours to assist with transportation between the parking lot and Central Camp, but this will not be available at any other time during your stay.
 If you decide to leave camp and come back at any other time, please be prepared to have to walk between the parking lot and Central Camp.

 What time is check in and check out?

-- We offer nutritious meals served at designated mealtimes each day.
-For a sample menu and specific mealtimes please see download our sample menu.
 The Camp can accommodate vegetarian/vegan, lactose free and gluten free diets; however, we do not have the capacity to prepare special individual meals or take meal requests.
-If anyone in your party has any special dietary allergies, please let us know when you make your booking.
+If anyone in your party has any special dietary allergies, please let us know when you make your booking

 Can I bring outside alcohol to Camp?

 Consuming alcoholic beverages at The Camp is permitted.
 Please be safe and drink responsibly.

 All forms of smoking and vaping are prohibited at The Camp.

 Yes, there is a pet fee of $50 per dog per stay in the cabins.
 In the houses the pet fee is $80 for the first dog per day and $40 per day per additional dog (maximum 3 dogs) Please include this information when you are making your booking.
 All dogs must be kept on leash at all time.
 Dogs are not permitted in The Great Hall, Tennis Courts, or Swimming Pool.
 Please always clean up after your dogs.
 Dogs must not be left unattended.